 If you’re looking for the best outdoor projector for the big game or just an evening outside with the family, an HD, high lumen projector is probably the right choice for you.
-We spent about two weeks outside, testing various projectors in different lighting, cloud cover and backdrops.
+We spent about two weeks outside, testing various projectors in different lighting, cloud cover, and backdrops.
 We made sure that prior to giving a recommendation we had the best possible knowledge so you can be safe in knowing you’ll be getting a quality project that functions just the way you need it to.

 All of our top choices were excellent, but when it came down to it, the ViewSonic PJD7720HD 3200 Lumens 1080p HDMI Home Theater Projector is the best outdoor projector for most people.
-Its extremely bright image, HD display and long bulb life make it an excellent value for its price and an incredible addition to any outdoor entertainment system.
+Its extremely bright image, HD display, and long bulb life make it an excellent value for its price and an incredible addition to any outdoor entertainment system.

 With a very affordable price, our top pick, the ViewSonic PJD7720HD, is absolutely pack full of features: hidden HDMI compartment, Easy to use menu, high contrast ratio, and native 1080p resolution, all of which make for an incredible viewing experience.
 Plus, with its extremely powerful 3,200 lumen bulb, you can watch sports and movies in even semi-light conditions, something nearly impossible with most budget projectors.
-The only downside to the ViewSonic PJD7720HD – something almost all projectors have problems with – is a less than stellar 10W built in speaker, however as we recommend using an outdoor speaker setup this shouldn’t be a problem in most cases.
-Read the full Review
+The only downside to the ViewSonic PJD7720HD – something almost all projectors have problems with – is a less than stellar 10W built in speaker, however, as we recommend using an outdoor speaker setup this shouldn’t be a problem in most cases.
+Read the full review

 The Epson EX9200 Pro WUXGA 3LCD Projector Pro is also an excellent choice for an outdoor projector with its ultra bright 3LCD display technology and wireless capabilities.
-Plus with the same 3,200 lumens as our top pick you can be sure you’ll have a great picture even before the lights are out.
+Plus with the same 3,200 lumens as our top pick, you can be sure you’ll have a great picture even before the lights are out.

-When it comes to a backyard projector your always fighting against natural and artificial light, but with the Epson EX9200’s 3LCD display you’ll have enhanced images and colors compared to more traditional DLP projectors, even under less than ideal conditions.
+When it comes to a backyard projector you’re always fighting against natural and artificial light, but with the Epson EX9200’s 3LCD display you’ll have enhanced images and colors compared to more traditional DLP projectors, even under less than ideal conditions.
 The built in speaker and wireless capabilities means this is a complete solution when it comes to outside entertainment.
 Plus, the Epson is very easy to set up and has multiple adjustments so you can get the picture just right.
 The 1080p resolution of this unit makes even the largest of images seem crystal clear and the 10,000 hour life bulb means very infrequent replacements, saving quite a lot of money in the long term.
-With the included HDMI connection, common among mid and top range projectors, you’ll be able to transfer high bit rate video and audio though a single cable meaning excellent video quality and stellar audio.
+With the included HDMI connection, common among mid and top range projectors, you’ll be able to transfer high bit rate video and audio through a single cable meaning excellent video quality and stellar audio.

 The Optoma EH500 is a high power outdoor projector that has a whopping 4,700 lumens to produce ultra bright images in even well-lit conditions.
 After dark, you would have trouble telling that you aren’t in a movie theater.